daencel/Usability-Study-In-Unmanned-Aircraft-Systems/Pilot_Tasks_Description.md

 ### Randomization / Order permutations for 5 pilots

-We need five sequences (orders) to permute tasks across the five volunteers to reduce order effects.
+We need five sequences (orders) to permute tasks across the five volunteers.

-- Order 1 (PILOT 1): A → B → C → D
-- Order 2 (PILOT 2): B → D → A → C
-- Order 3 (PILOT 3): C → A → D → B
-- Order 4 (PILOT 4): D → C → B → A
-- Order 5 (PILOT 5): A → D → B → C

 ## Radio scripts for Task 4